 During employment, the personal and/or employment information of an NHS employee may change.

+For employment information, such as the completion of additional training or registration with a professional body, the NHS employee can request an update.
 Using their NHS Digital Staff Passport portal, an NHS employee can request updated credentials from their NHS trust and collect new credentials too, ensuring their NHS Digital Staff Passport is up to date and ready for their next move between NHS trusts.

 Need support updating credentials?
 Visit the Support page.

 Repeat the registration steps with the next NHS trust and share credentials.